The Business Proposition

 A global market of at least 3,500 plants (excluding baseload, transportation and heating), significant early investor returns following a successful first plant, increasing further during the roll-out.

 For the UK & USA markets, based on c.30x500MW units in each market (c.10% market share), a 15% equity stake and a P/E ratio of 15, the company valuation would be c.£3 billion.
 Extending globally with the same assumptions increases the valuation to c.£15 billion.
+We also expect as many sub-50MW plants to be needed as 500MW plants.
+Note that we use 40MW and 500MW as typical sizes for ease of reference; many other sizes and configurations are equally deliverable.

 Pipeline of projects that can be developed in other locations in the UK and internationally.